-Fig. 4.
+Figure 4.
 Model fits to observed clonal dynamics.
 Model output (coloured lines, for CC30 (red), CC22 (green) and ST239 (blue)) compared to the relative CC prevalences observed at St George's Healthcare NHS Trust (star points).
 As explained in the Methods section, the hospital system is assumed to be at steady state in 1999, meaning modelled CC levels would not change until another change occurred.
-In both scenarios we include two known events: an ST239 outbreak in a nearby hospital around 2004, causing a short-term high inflow of this CC, and a drop in length of hospital stay from $\sim 6$ to $\sim 5$ days in 2005.
+In both scenarios we include two known events: an ST239 outbreak in a nearby hospital around 2004, causing a short-term high inflow of this CC, and a drop in length of hospital stay from ~6 to ~5 days in 2005.
 The timings of these events are indicated in the top text-bars.
 Panel A: Primary model version fit.
 Panel B: Secondary model version fit, with an additional evolutionary event assumed, causing the CC22 r-type to be introduced only in 2004, i.e. no CC22 r-type present before.
-See Table 2 for values of the fit parameters.
-(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.).
+See Table 1 for values of the fit parameters.